JeffreyYun/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Final Model Architecture

-The final model architecture consisted of a convolution neural network with five convolutional layers and three fully-connected layers.
+The final model architecture consisted of a CNN with five convolutional layers and three fully-connected layers, utilizing ReLU activation layers to introduce nonlinearity.
+It was described earlier.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)